shaussler/TheoreticalUniverse/theoretical_universe/differential_rotations.rst

 I assume the reader posses a strong grasp of vector calculus as well as working understanding of differential forms, the wedge product, and :ref:`the concept of the Hodge dual <formalism_hodge_dual:Hodge Duality>`.
-With respect to wording, I interchangeably use the words *oriented surface*, *bivector* and *pseudo-vectors* as they are :ref:`the same objects
-<formalism_hodge_dual:Pseudo vectors and pseudo scalars>`, albeit named in
+With respect to wording, I interchangeably use the words *oriented surface*, *bivector* as they are :ref:`the same objects <formalism_hodge_dual:Pseudo vectors and pseudo scalars>`, albeit named in different contexts.
-different contexts.

 TL;DR Too long; didn't read
 ---------------------------